wodby/docs/docs/stacks/config.md

 ### Ports

-You can publish container ports via two methods: via edge (controlled under Domains tab) and set a dynamic high port (generated port can be found on a service page).
+You can publish container ports via two methods:

+1. For HTTP traffic expose the port via Edge (it's a reverse proxy [we install](../infrastructure/index.md#schema) per server).
+You'll find a technical domain generated for your service under Domains tab
+2. For TCP traffic expose via a high port on a node.
+The port will be generated once and won't change, you can find the generated port on a service page.
+If you have a firewall make sure this port is open for the inbound traffic

 ## Fork stack and use custom image